 This will require you to source a second Sponsor to endorse your Innovation Visa to enable you to remain within the UK.
 Nottingham Trent University will only support and endorse the initial Start-up Visa.
 We will not endorse any further continuation visas under the scheme.

 Don’t leave your application to the last minute.
 Allow at least three months before your existing visa is due to expire to begin the process.
 If you need advice or help with the visa application form you can talk to the International Student Support team.
 They are based on Level 0 in the Newton Building or you can contact them on email@example.com.

 You should be able to evidence that you maintained a good engagement record with the University during your academic studies and engagement with Enterprise activities and The Hive will benefit your application.

 Give yourself time to develop your idea.
 A well-planned and thought out idea, evidenced by appropriate research, is much more likely to receive the University’s endorsement.

 You will be expected to demonstrate that you have the entrepreneurial skills and commitment to develop the business.

-All email communication with the Hive should be via the dedicated visa email address:
+All email communication with the Enterprise team should be via the dedicated visa email address:

 2019: Second call